amartya21/CMSC389N/JavaScript.md

 let customStudent = customNew(Student, "Stefan", "Edberg");
 ````

-- Prototype pattern: adding all properties and functions on the prototype (con: modifying prototype affects all objects)
+- prototype pattern: adding all properties and functions on the prototype (con: modifying prototype affects all objects)
-- Constructor pattern: adding all properties and functions in constructor (con: duplicates all shared data unnecessarily)
+- constructor pattern: adding all properties and functions in constructor (con: duplicates all shared data unnecessarily)
-- Default pattern: object-specific properties/functions in constructor and shared properties/functions on prototype
+- default pattern: object-specific properties/functions in constructor and shared properties/functions on prototype

 ## Classes